Select Bus Service: Q44

 In 2015, the Main Street corridor, along with the parallel Kissena/Parsons Boulevards corridor and the 164th Street corridor, was studied by the NYC Department of Transportation for the implementation of SBS between Flushing and Jamaica, Queens.
 The Q44 Limited route, which formerly made limited stops only during the day, was planned for conversion into a full-time bus rapid transit line, with local service continuing to be provided by the parallel Q20A/B services.

 The Q44 SBS was approved in June 2015, with no changes from the original routing, which runs between Queens and the Bronx.
-Due to community opposition, bus lanes were only installed on a small portion of the route between Roosevelt Avenue and the Long Island Expressway in Downtown Flushing and Queensboro Hill, and on Archer Avenue and Sutphin Boulevard in Jamaica; portions of the Archer Avenue lanes were installed before the implementation of SBS.
-The route began service on November 29, 2015.
-The Q44 is the first Q-prefixed route to have Select Bus Service, which replaces both the Q44 late-night local and daytime limited-stop buses; local bus service in Queens is provided by the Q20A/B, while there is no local equivalent in the Bronx.
-The Q20A/B and the Q44 SBS are based out of the Casey Stengel Depot.
+Due to community opposition, bus lanes were only installed on a small portion of the route between Roosevelt Avenue and the Long Island Expressway in Downtown Flushing and Queensboro Hill, and on Archer Avenue and Sutphin Boulevard in Jamaica.
+Portions of the Archer Avenue lanes were installed before the implementation of SBS.

+The route began service in November 2015.
+The Q44 is the first Q-prefixed route to have Select Bus Service, which replaces both the Q44 late-night local and daytime limited-stop buses.
+Local bus service in Queens is provided by the Q20, while there is no local equivalent in the Bronx.
+The Q20 and the Q44 SBS are based out of the Casey Stengel Depot.

 B46

 The B46 line is the busiest bus route in Brooklyn and 3rd busiest in the entire city.
-Select Bus Service began July 3, 2016, after being originally scheduled for a fall 2015 implementation.
+Select Bus Service began in July 2016, after being originally scheduled for a fall 2015 implementation.
 The B46 SBS replaced the B46 Limited, making similar stops along Utica Avenue and Malcolm X Boulevard.
 Unlike the former Limited, the B46 SBS makes limited stops south of Avenue H, and only runs between Kings Plaza and DeKalb Avenue.

 The B46 local was extended along Broadway to replace limited-stop service to the Williamsburg Bridge Plaza Bus Terminal at all times.
 Both the B46 local and Select Bus Service are based out of the Flatbush Bus Depot, as is the B44 SBS.
 The B46 is the second Select Bus Service in Brooklyn, and the first one to not operate during late nights since the B44 in November 2013.